Inverse problems with diffusion models: MAP estimation via mode-seeking loss: Introduction

+\textbf{Motivation.} It is more accurate to evaluate posterior sampling schemes based on their capacity to cover the true posterior proportionally.
+But this has not been the focus in the literature and understandably so, due to the limited availability of ground-truth posterior samples.
+Many image restoration inverse tasks often require generating a plausible image consistent with the measurement, which also fuels this evaluation criterion towards plausibility of estimates rather than covering the posterior proportionally.
+Such a requirement is inconsistent with the principle of posterior sampling and aligns more closely with MAP estimation, as the MAP estimate is the most plausible (probable) posterior sample.
+This remains the main motivation for MAP estimation methods in general, including ours, as we propose a novel MAP estimation strategy for solving inverse problems with a pre-trained unconditional diffusion model.

+\textbf{Novelty.} We introduce the variational mode-seeking loss (VML) and show that its minimization at each diffusion time $t$ through the reverse diffusion process will steer the generated sample towards the MAP estimate (modes in practice) as $t \to 0$.
+Unlike existing MAP solvers, VML can be derived in a closed form for linear inverse problems without any modeling approximations.
+Under mild assumptions, we further show that VML converges to the negative log posterior, i.e., the MAP objective as $t \to 0$.
+Not only does our approach differ from posterior sampling schemes (since our theoretical objective is different), but it also significantly differs from existing MAP estimation methods.
+To the best of our knowledge, VML is the first approximation-free modeling of MAP estimation for the linear operator setting with formal analysis, in the context of solving inverse problems leveraging only a pre-trained unconditional diffusion model.

-{\textbf{Contributions.}} Our main contributions in this work are summarized below. \begin{itemize}[left=1em, label=\textbullet] \item We introduce the variational mode-seeking loss (VML), which, when minimized during each reverse diffusion step, steers the intermediate sample $\rvx_t$ towards the MAP estimate as $t \to 0$. \item For linear inverse problems, we derive a closed-form expression for VML without any approximations and also demonstrate the redundancy of certain terms by further theoretical analysis. \item Based on the previous insight, we propose a practically effective algorithm (VML-MAP) for solving inverse problems, and also a preconditioner for ill-conditioned linear operators. \item We demonstrate VML-MAP's effectiveness over other approaches through extensive experiments on diverse image-restoration tasks across multiple datasets. \end{itemize}
+{\textbf{Contributions.}} Our main contributions in this work are summarized below. \begin{itemize}[left=1em, label=\textbullet] \item We introduce the variational mode-seeking loss (VML), which, when minimized at each reverse diffusion time step $t$, steers the generated sample towards the MAP estimate (modes in practice) as $t \to 0$. \item For linear inverse problems, we derive a closed-form expression for VML without any modeling approximations and provide a formal theoretical analysis of its convergence under mild assumptions. \item Based on further theoretical insights, we propose an empirically effective algorithm (VML-MAP) for solving inverse problems, and also a preconditioner for ill-conditioned linear degradation operators. \item We demonstrate VML-MAP's effectiveness over other approaches through extensive experiments on diverse image-restoration tasks across multiple datasets. \end{itemize}